cabforum/smime/SBR.md

    Any communication from a judge SHALL be verified in the same manner as is used for verifying factual assertions that are asserted by an Attorney as set forth in [Section 11.11.1](#11111-verified-legal-opinion).

-   Such verification MAY be by direct contact with the appropriate Government Entity in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained from a Qualified Independent Information Source.
+   Such verification MAY be by direct contact with the appropriate Government Entity in person or via mail, email, Web address, or telephone, using an address or phone number obtained from a Qualified Independent Information Source.

 3. **Business Entity Subjects**: Unless verified under subsection (6), Items listed in [Section 3.2.3.2.1](#32321-verification-requirements) (3) (A) through (C) above, MUST be verified directly with, or obtained directly from, the Registration Agency in the Applicant's Jurisdiction of Registration.
-Such verification MAY be performed by means of a Qualified Government Information Source, a Qualified Governmental Tax Information Source, or by direct contact with the Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Qualified Governmental Tax Information Source or Registration Agency, or from a Qualified Independent Information Source.
+Such verification MAY be performed by means of a Qualified Government Information Source, a Qualified Governmental Tax Information Source, or by direct contact with the Registration Agency in person or via mail, email, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Qualified Governmental Tax Information Source or Registration Agency, or from a Qualified Independent Information Source.
 In addition, the CA MUST validate a Principal Individual associated with the Business Entity pursuant to the requirements in subsection (4), below.

 4. **Principal Individual**: A Principal Individual associated with the Business Entity MUST be validated in a face-to-face setting.
 The CA MAY rely upon a face-to-face validation of the Principal Individual performed by the Registration Agency, provided that the CA has evaluated the validation procedure and concluded that it satisfies the requirements for face-to-face validation procedures.
 Where no face-to-face validation was conducted by the Registration Agency, or the Registration Agency's face-to-face validation procedure does not comply with this Requirement, the CA SHALL perform face-to-face validation.